-What Ballet Class Expects of You - And Why
+What Dance Class Expects of You - And Why

 Considerate, respectful behavior is expected.
 Courtesy is especially important for performing artists; putting a show on stage requires cooperation among directors, performers, technical crew, and front-of-house staff.
 A performance is a complicated machine with a lot of moving parts, and politeness is the essential lubricant.